BasedLinux/bsd/doc/manual/source/release-notes/rl-1.8.md

     specify all the dependencies recursively (hence the name, requisites) that are used by the resulting output.

-  - On Mac OS X, Nix now handles case collisions when importing closures from case-sensitive file systems.
-This is mostly useful for running NixOps on Mac OS X.
+  - On Mac OS X, Bsd now handles case collisions when importing closures from case-sensitive file systems.
+This is mostly useful for running BsdOps on Mac OS X.

-  - The Nix daemon has new configuration options `allowed-users` (specifying the users and groups that are allowed to connect to the daemon) and `trusted-users` (specifying the users and groups that can perform privileged operations like specifying untrusted binary
+  - The Bsd daemon has new configuration options `allowed-users` (specifying the users and groups that are allowed to connect to the daemon) and `trusted-users` (specifying the users and groups that can perform privileged operations like specifying untrusted binary